bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ## dist.dev
 ## 2801.048
 ```

 If given equal availability, this individual would relatively select the first location by a factor of 2801.05.

+Why are we exponentiating our linear combinations of terms (additions of covariates times estimated coefficients)?
+This is because in this setup, we have assumed the habitat selection process follows an exponential form (see section 10.
+The model being approximated) and equation 1 of [Gerber and Northrup, 2020](https://doi.org/10.1002/ecy.2953).

 ##### **Relative Selection Strength**

 [Avgar et al. 2017](https://doi.org/10.1002/ece3.3122) refers to the relative selection strength (RSS) as the exponentiation of each coefficient.

 For example,

 ``` r